Safe-LLaVA: A Privacy-Preserving Vision-Language Dataset and Benchmark for Biometric Safety

-To the best of our knowledge, there is no publicly available privacy-preserving dataset for MLLMs training.
-In order to address this gap, we take the widely used LLaVA~\cite{LLaVA-Wild} dataset utilized to train various MLLMs and clean it.
-We introduce, \safellava a systematically biometric-cleaned LLaVA~\cite{LLaVA} from both LLaVA pre-training and fine-tuning dataset, thus resulting in \safellava pre-training and \safellava fine-tuning dataset.
-Note that \safellava is specifically designed to enforce refusal when responding to biometric-related questions, while generating semantically rich and informative answers to open-ended prompts without disclosing any implicit biometric information.
+To address this gap, we present \safellava - the first publicly available privacy-preserving dataset for MLLMs. \safellava is a systematically cleaned version of LLaVA~\citep{LLaVA}, with biometric attributes removed from both pretraining and fine-tuning corpora.
+Constructing \safellava required significant effort to identify and eliminate biometric leakage across large-scale corpora.
+Specifically, we employed GPT-4o to automatically rewrite and sanitize samples across both pretraining and instruction-tuning datasets, followed by additional manual audit (see Section~\ref{sec:supp_data_quality_gpt}).
+In total, we processed all pretraining and instruction-tuning samples, consuming approximately 3 billion tokens for the cleaning process.
+Note that \safellava is specifically designed to enforce refusal when responding to biometric-related queries, while generating semantically rich and informative answers to open-ended prompts without disclosing any implicit biometric information.
 We demonstrate that models fine-tuned on the \safellava dataset not only consistently refuse biometric-related queries under both soft and hard prompt conditions, but also exhibit significantly lower implicit biometric leakage in open-ended responses.
 This confirms that privacy-preserving datasets like \safellava can effectively align model behavior without compromising overall informativeness.

-Our contributions can be summarized as following: \begin{itemize} \item We propose \prism, a novel benchmark designed to evaluate MLLMs on their ability to (1) refuse biometric-related prompts and (2) suppress biometric leakage in open-ended responses while maintaining semantic fidelity. \item We conduct extensive evaluations on the \prism bench using multiple Judges, to highlight implicit and explicit leakage in various MLLMs. \item We perform a comprehensive audit of the LLaVA pretraining and instruction-tuning datasets, revealing widespread biometric attribute leakage. \item We introduce \safellava, the first privacy-preserving MLLM training data, systematically cleaned to remove explicit and implicit biometric cues from captions, questions and answers.
-We release both \safellava Pre-Training and \safellava Instruction-tuning datasets. \item We further demonstrate that fine-tuning on the \safellava dataset, the model reduces both explicit and implicit biometric leakage. \end{itemize}
+Our contributions can be summarized as following: \begin{itemize}[leftmargin=1.5em,itemsep=0.25em,parsep=0pt] \item We propose \prism, a novel benchmark designed to evaluate MLLMs on their ability to (1) refuse biometric-related prompts and (2) suppress biometric leakage in open-ended responses while maintaining semantic fidelity. \item We conduct extensive evaluations on the \prism bench using multiple judges, to highlight implicit and explicit leakage in various MLLMs. \item We perform a comprehensive audit of the LLaVA pretraining and instruction-tuning datasets, revealing widespread biometric attribute leakage. \item We introduce \safellava, the first privacy-preserving MLLM training data, systematically cleaned to remove explicit and implicit biometric cues from captions, questions and answers.
+We release both \safellava Pre-Training and \safellava Instruction-tuning datasets. \item We further demonstrate that fine-tuning on the \safellava dataset, the model reduces both explicit and implicit biometric leakage, while maintaining general performance. \end{itemize}